Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • Does not delete historical usage or logs

-• Frees previously allocated quota back to your user account (optional depending on UI behavior)
+• Frees the key from active use (optional depending on UI behavior)

 You may revoke a key at any time for security or cleanup purposes.